marshmallow-code/marshmallow/docs/quickstart.rst

 .. note::

-    Marshmallow provides a :func:`pprint` function for pretty-printing the ``OrderedDicts`` returned by the :meth:`dump <marshmallow.Serializer.dump>` method.
+    Marshmallow provides a :func:`pprint` function for pretty-printing the ``OrderedDicts`` returned by the :meth:`dump <marshmallow.Schema.dump>` method.

-You can also serialize to a JSON-encoded string using :meth:`dumps <marshmallow.Serializer.dumps>`.
+You can also serialize to a JSON-encoded string using :meth:`dumps <marshmallow.Schema.dumps>`.

 .. code-block:: python